 Werner Erhard is an original thinker whose ideas have transformed the effectiveness of and quality of life for millions of people and thousands of organizations around the world.
 For more than 40 years he has been the creator of innovative ideas and models of individual, organizational, and social transformation.

 His work has been the source of new perspectives for thinkers and practitioners in fields as diverse as business, education, philosophy, medicine, psychotherapy, developing and emerging countries, conflict resolution, and community building.
 Erhard has created new ways of seeing things in areas where progress has stalled or where breakthroughs would make a significant difference.
-A majority of the Fortune 100 companies and many foundations and governmental entities have used his ideas and models.
-Fortune magazine’s 40th anniversary issue (5/15/95), in examining the major contributions to management thinking, recognized Erhard’s ideas as one of the major innovations of the last few decades.
+A majority of the Fortune 100 companies, and many foundations and governmental entities, have used his ideas and models.
+Fortune magazine’s 40th anniversary issue (5/15/95), in examining the major contributions to management thinking, recognized Werner Erhard’s ideas about methods for empowering people as one of the major innovations in management thinking of the last few decades.

-While he may be best known to the general public for applications derived from his models (including The est Training starting in 1971 and replaced in the mid-1980s by The Forum), currently Werner Erhard commits his time and intellectual effort almost exclusively to the academic world.
-Some of his recent research, writings, lectures, and courses can be found on his author page at the Social Sciences Research Network.
-More than two million people around the world have participated in the public, corporate and academic programs and courses Werner Erhard has created.
+While he may be best known to the general public for applications derived from his models (including The est Training started in 1971 and replaced in the mid-1980s by The Forum), currently Werner Erhard commits his time and intellectual effort almost exclusively to the academic world.
+Some of his recent research, writings, lectures, and courses can be found on his author page in the Social Sciences Research Network.
+More than two million people around the world have participated in the public, corporate and academic programs and courses he has created.